-We are looking for new skaters!
-We encourage anyone who wants to give roller derby a try to come along to our New Skater Training, every Monday, 7:30pm – 9:30pm.
-The sessions are open to anyone over the age of 18, men and women, and we can provide skates and safety equipment.
+Want to play roller derby?
+We hold New Skater Training every Monday, 7:30pm – 9:30pm.
+The sessions are open to anyone over the age of 18, men and women, and the cost for the session includes kit hire (that’s skates and safety equipment).

 Referees and Non-Skating Officials